shiwaforce/acnsy/readme.md

 - initial object - you can pass data to your tasks
 - task definition - an array, which contains tasks, or another array. the odd arrays executing by waterfall, the even arrays executing by parallel
+- the end task, which called always (if error occured, or normal process)

 ```
+/*
     A
    / \
   B1 B2